Younger (TV series)

 Younger is an American comedy-drama television series created and produced by Darren Star.
 It is based on the 2005 novel of the same title by Pamela Redmond Satran.
-The single-camera series premiered on TV Land on March 31, 2015, and has since received generally positive reviews from critics.
+The single-camera series premiered on TV Land on March 31, 2015, and has received generally positive reviews from critics.
 Ahead of the fifth season's premiere, it was renewed for a sixth season, which premiered on June 12, 2019.
-In July 2019, TV Land renewed the series for a seventh and final season, making it the longest running original series in the network's history.
+In July 2019, TV Land renewed the series for a seventh and final season, making it the longest-running original series in the network's history.

-Sutton Foster stars as Liza Miller, a 40-year-old divorcee who has to manage her career in a publishing company having faked her identity as a younger woman to get her job, while her romantic and professional lives are measured against up-and-comings.
-Hilary Duff, Debi Mazar, Miriam Shor, and Nico Tortorella co-star in major supporting roles in the first season, with Molly Bernard and Peter Hermann in recurring roles.
-For the second season, Bernard and Hermann were promoted to series regulars.
-Charles Michael Davis had a recurring role in the fourth season and was promoted to the main cast for the fifth season.
-However, for the seventh and final season, Shor and Davis were downgraded to recurring guest stars, as they each appeared in only one episode of the season.

 The series moved from TV Land to Paramount+ and Hulu for its seventh and final season, which premiered on April 15, 2021, and concluded on June 10, 2021.
 The seventh season was later aired on TV Land.

 Synopsis

-Set in New York City, the story follows the personal and professional life of Liza Miller, who is now single and all alone in her 40s following a contentious divorce from her gambling-addicted husband, and learning that her only daughter decided to live in India full time.
-After a run in with a 26 year old tattoo artist, Josh, who believes he and Liza are the same age, she devises a plan to pass herself off as a 20-something in order to re-enter the world of publishing, which has gotten rather ageist over the years, and becomes assistant to the head of Empirical Press Marketing Chief Diana Trout while befriending Kelsey Peters, her coworker.
-She finds it hard to live the best of both worlds as she has to balance her old middle age life with her renewed 20s.
+Set in New York City, this drama-comedy focuses on the personal and professional life of freshly divorced 40-year-old single mother Liza Miller, who's forced back into the workforce after a contentious split from her gambling ex-husband and has to find a way to pay for her daughter Caitlin's college tuition.
+She tries to get back into publishing, but quickly realizes how ageist it had gotten when she was away.
+After a kind compliment from a hot tattoo artist at a bar and with the help of her roommate and best friend, she decides to pass herself off as a 26-year-old in order to get an assistant job.
+Liza quickly realizes how hard it is to keep her two lives separate when they often collide.